What is CBD?

-This is all relatively impressive, especially since cannabidiol is organic and a naturally growing herb that hasn’t been synthetically or chemically altered to treat any of the conditions above.
+This is all relatively impressive, especially since cannabidiol is organic and a naturally growing herb that hasn’t been synthetically or chemically altered to potentially relieve any of the conditions above.
 Although we can admire CBD for what’s been shared so far, over the past couple years, CBD has also shown the potential to relieve and/or lighten the symptoms of over 50 different medical conditions, which we have listed for you immediately below.